How to Foster

 How are animals adopted at SHH?

 Fosters are welcome to adopt their foster animals, but once an applicant applies and meets the animal, the applicants have first right to adopt.
+We do not hold animals off the website, so please decide if you want to adopt in a timely manner!

 Prospective adopters submit an application for adoptable animals with details about them.

-Our adoption coordinators will forward you applications that meet our requirements.
+Our adoption coordinators will forward you applications via email that meet our requirements.
 You, as the foster, review applications for your foster animal and decide whether the applicant would be a good fit for your foster animal.

-You contact the prospective adopters and schedule a meet and greet.
 If you approve of the adopters, you let us know and we’ll get going on completing the other steps in the adoption process (home visit, landlord approval, reference checks, payment).

-We do ask that you respond to applicants in a timely manner, and let us know if you are interested in adopting once an application is received.
+We do ask that you respond to applicants in a timely manner and let us know if you are interested in adopting once an application is received.
 Your foster animal will need to be up to date on vaccines and spayed or neutered before they can go to their new home.

 How can I help my foster animal find their forever home?